 The Authority has begun the process of working with owners of right-of-way where applicable.
 The process for ultimately negotiating right-of-way agreements will include contractual negotiations subject to FRA and State of California regulatory approval for safety.
 The Authority has assembled a team of both state and private entities to help coordinate this effort including the California State Department of General Services, regional consultants, and right-of-way acquisition experts.
 Throughout the majority of the system, the high-speed train system in California will run on dedicated track and will not require negotiations on scheduling, dispatching or operating slots.
 The one notable exception is in the Caltrain corridor.
 The Authority has already begun a collaborative relationship with Caltrain and is working towards developing an integrated body to provide service along that corridor.
-The Authority has already signed a Memorandum of Understanding with the Peninsula Corridor Joint Powers Board (Caltrain).
+Most of the track will remain separate; however, the Authority has already signed a Memorandum of Understanding with the Peninsula Corridor Joint Powers Board (Caltrain).